 It is a fundamental thermodynamic assumption that an isolated many-body system must reach the stationary state of thermal equilibrium [5].
 The process of reaching thermal equilibrium can be referred to as thermalization.
 In reality, we observe many out-of-equilibrium systems such as stars, living cells, synthetic quantum systems, or even glacé coffee.
 From these observations, two questions naturally arise: when will the system reach equilibrium, and what happens during thermalization?
 Furthermore, there are known many-body systems which do not thermalize at all [6-12].
-This raises another question about applicability limits of the above assumption.
+This raises another question about applicability limits of the thermalization assumption.

 Dynamic thermalization research addresses these questions by studying the dynamics of non-equilibrium states in many-body systems.
 Of particular interest are systems resisting thermalization in one way or another.
-Many physical mechanisms are responsible for suppressed thermalization in many-body systems.
-Understanding these mechanisms may help determine the timescales when we can or cannot expect some systems to thermalize for a certain set of conditions.
+A number of physical mechanisms are responsible for suppressed thermalization in many-body systems.
+Understanding these mechanisms may help determine the timescales when we can or cannot expect a certain state to thermalize.

 Dynamic thermalization is closely related to the ergodic hypothesis.
-The system is called ergodic if, during its evolution, any initial equilibrium state eventually comes arbitrarily close to every other equilibrium state with the same energy.
-If the system takes too long to reach the equilibrium state (thermalize), such behavior is non-ergodic.
+The system is called ergodic if, during its evolution, any initial equilibrium state eventually comes arbitrarily close to every other equilibrium state with the same energy; if the above phenomena is not observed on a certain time scale, then we can state that on this particular time scale system is not ergodic.

 One famous example of unexpectedly non-thermal behavior is known as Fermi-Pasta-Ulam-Tsingou problem [7].
 In this problem, a vibrating non-linear string is modeled as a discrete system of nearest-neighbour coupled oscillators with non-linear interaction.
 Initially, the string has a simple half-sinusoidal form; thus, all but one Fourier modes have zero energy.
-It is expected that after some time, due to non-linear interactions, the energy of the first mode will be equally distributed over all the others Fourier modes.
+It is expected that after some time, due to nonlinear interactions, the energy of the first mode will be equally distributed over all the others Fourier modes.
 However, results of the simulation show "very little, if any, tendency towards equipartition of energy among the degrees of freedom" [7].

-Unusual thermalization patterns were also discovered in different quantum many-body systems.
+Unusual thermalization patterns were also discovered in different quantum manybody systems.
 One of the first experiments which induced significant interest in the thermalization of quantum many-body systems is known as "A Quantum Newton's cradle" [6].
-In this experiment, a 1D Bose-gas of more than a hundred Rb atoms with point-like interactions was observed to remain in the out-of-equilibrium state even after thousands of collisions.
+In this experiment, a 1D Bose-gas of more than a hundred 87Rb atoms with point-like interactions was observed to remain in the out-of-equilibrium state even after thousands of collisions.
 The physical mechanism responsible for such a long-living our-of-equilibrium state is rooted in quantum integrability [13-16].